typedb/typedb-docs/11-query/02-get-query.md

 This query returns only one single (and random) instance of type `person`.

-## Order the Answers
+## Sort the Answers
-To order the answers by a particular variable, we use the `order` keyword followed by the variable by which we would like the results to be ordered.
+To sort the answers by a particular variable, we use the `sort` keyword followed by the variable by which we would like the results to be sorted.
 A second argument, `asc` (ascending) or `desc` (descending), determines the sorting method.

 <div class="tabs dark">